erwinheitzman/wdio-wiremock-service/README.md

 };
 ```

+IMPORTANT in version 5 of WebdriverIO you will need to set the port manually!

 When using webdriverio standalone you need to add the service and trigger the `onPrepare` and `onComplete` hooks manually.
 An example can be found [here](####webdriverio-standalone) (the example makes use of [Jest](https://jestjs.io/en/)):

 ## Usage